Marcus-L/cordova-androidwear-dataapi/README.md

 # Android Wear DataApi for Cordova

 This plugin enables data synchronization between an Android Phone and an Android wear device via the [Android Wear DataApi](https://developers.google.com/android/reference/com/google/android/gms/wearable/DataApi).
-The plugin is only available for Android.
+With this API, you can:

 * Put data into the Data Layer
 * Query data from the Data Layer